ostinelli/misultin/README.txt

 CHANGELOG
 ==========================================================================================================

+0.7.1-dev:
+       - Misultin can now be used both with parametrized modules and with pure erlang code too [thanks to yrashk]

 0.7:   - added max_connections options parameter, which specifies maximum concurrent open connections
          accepted by the server
        - added post_max_size options parameter, which sets the maximum size of POST data